 “It’s not personal.”

 Try to swap negative dialog with one of these slogans.
-It really works.
+It may seem silly at first, but it really works.

 Be clear about what you expect from family members.
 You should also be clear about what you are and aren’t responsible for.